Nimiates/discord-channel-merge-bot/README.md

 2. **Stop the bot**: To stop the bot, press Ctrl+C in the terminal where it is running.

+## Historical Data:
+Discord only allows bots to fetch messages up to 14 days old.

 ### More Information
 To learn more about running and managing Discord bots, read the official [Discord.py documentation](https://discordpy.readthedocs.io/en/stable/#getting-started).